GetSimpl/cloudlift/README.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/GetSimpl/cloudlift/master/scripts/installer.sh)"
 ```

-Note: Append `sudo` to the above command if you are not running as root user.
-For running in a docker container, no need to append `sudo`.
+Note: Prepend `sudo` to the above command if you are not running as root user.
+For running in a docker container, no need to prepend `sudo`.

 Currently supported platforms using the above script are -